 It is recommended that NPN operators consider adopting and contributing to one of the available credentials management solutions and the organization(s) that maintain them, rather than creating a brand-new solution that is maintained separately.
-All these options need to be evaluated in addition to the security model and specific security requirements of the NPN operator before selection of the solution.
+All these options need to be evaluated in addition to As described in the previous section, UICC has been used for the security model and specific security requirements of the NPN operator before selection of the solution.
 NPN configurations and possible solutions are summarized in table 4.